marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicxor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_XOR, Atomic subroutine, XOR

 .. _atomic_xor:

-.. index:: ATOMIC_XOR

-.. index:: Atomic subroutine, XOR

 ATOMIC_XOR --- Atomic bitwise OR operation
 ******************************************